 Ms. Eddy brings substantial financial accounting and consulting experience to our Board, having served as a certified public accountant for over 30 years.
 She is a past recipient of the AICPA gold medal for distinguished service, and she continues to serve the AICPA as a member of the Governing Council.
 Ms. Eddy also gained significant leadership experience while serving as Chairman of the West Virginia Jobs Investment Trust Board from 1993 to 1997.
 In addition, Ms. Eddy served as Chairman of the Board of Directors of Camden Clark Memorial Hospital in Parkersburg, West Virginia from 1997 to 2000, and she continues to serve on Camden Clark's Board of Directors and on its Executive Committee.
-Ms. Eddy's extensive accounting career, her long tenure as a member of the Company's Board and Audit Committee (where she served as Chairman from 2007 to 2010), her service as Chair of the Nominating Committee and her previous service as Lead Director, as well as her demonstrated leadership skills, make her an integral part of our Board.
+Ms. Eddy's extensive accounting career, her long tenure as a member of the Company's Board and Audit Committee (where she served as Chairman from 2007 to 2010), her service from 2013 to 2020 as Chair of the Governance Committee, and her previous service as Lead Director, as well as her demonstrated leadership skills, make her an integral part of our Board.

-Committee Memberships: Audit, Nominating (Chair)
+Committee Memberships: Audit, MD&C

-Nominees for Election as Directors with Terms Expiring in 2021 - Contd...
+Nominees for Election as Directors with Terms Expiring in 2024 - Contd...

-David C. Everitt Director since 2010, Age 67
+David C. Everitt Director since 2010, Age 70

 Independent Lead Director of the Company since October 22, 2018.
 Former Non-Executive Chairman of the Company from August 1, 2014 to October 22, 2018.
 Interim President & CEO of the Company from February 28, 2014 to July 30, 2014.
 Former Co-Leader of the Agriculture and Turf division of Deere & Company (the world's largest manufacturer of agricultural equipment and a major U.S. producer of construction, forestry, and lawn and grounds care equipment), the company's largest operating group.
 Mr. Everitt served as President - North America, Asia, Australia, Sub-Saharan and South Africa and Global Tractor and Turf Products from 2009 until his retirement from Deere & Company in September 2012.
 Prior to that, he had served as President, Agricultural Division - North America, Australia, Asia and Global Tractor and Implement Sourcing since January 2006.
-Mr. Everitt is a member of the Board of Directors of Allison Transmission, where he serves on the Nominating and Corporate Governance Committee and the Finance Committee, Brunswick Corporation, where he serves on the Nominating and Corporate Governance Committee and the Human Resources and Compensation Committee, and Nutrien Ltd., where he serves on the Safety, Health and Environment Committee and the Human Resources and Compensation Committee.
-Mr. Everitt previously served on the Board of Directors of Agrium, Inc. until its merger with Potash Corporation, which formed Nutrien Ltd.
+Mr. Everitt is a member of the Board of Directors of Allison Transmission, where he serves on the Nominating and Corporate Governance Committee and the Finance Committee, and Brunswick Corporation, where he serves on the Nominating and Corporate Governance Committee and as the Chair of the Human Resources and Compensation Committee.
+Mr. Everitt previously served on the Board of Directors of Agrium, Inc. until its merger with Potash Corporation, as well as Nutrien Ltd., the successor to such merger, retiring in August 2020.
+In March 2021, Mr. Everitt joined the Board of Directors of Corteva, Inc., where he serves on the Governance and Compliance Committee and Sustainability, Safety and Innovation Committee.

 Mr. Everitt's service both as former Non-Executive Chairman and as former Interim President & CEO of the Company provides him with comprehensive knowledge of the various segments of our business and of the critical internal and external challenges facing the Company and the industries in which it operates.
-His leadership within the Company, as well his senior leadership roles across various Deere & Company entities, combined with his engineering experience and global expertise, make him a valuable Board contributor.
+His leadership within the Company, as well as his senior leadership roles across various Deere & Company entities, combined with his engineering experience and global expertise, make him a valuable Board contributor.

-Committee Memberships: MD&C, Nominating
+Committee Memberships: MD&C, Governance

-F. Nicholas Grasberger III Director since 2014, Age 56
+F. Nicholas Grasberger III Director since 2014, Age 59